BhagwatiChate/ESG_analysis/ESG_Analysis/docs/APPROACH.md

 - Zero-shot models can be slow on CPU; batching and caching are used to keep runtime reasonable.

 ## 4) Future Work
-- Add weak supervision (Snorkel-style) to train a small supervised classifier for specificity.
+- Add weak supervision to train a small supervised classifier for specificity.
 - Expand taxonomy coverage with sector priors from SASB mappings.
 - Integrate a retrieval layer to attach citations (page coords/snippets) to each claim in the summary table.
 - Evaluate with a small, manually labeled set for precision/recall on topics and calibration plots for specificity.